ShadowMST/MasterBot/README.md

 * Special thanks to [@TryMe](https://github.com/itstryme) for help!
 * Feel free to [Fork](https://github.com/ShadowMST/MasterBot/fork) this repository, create a feature branch and submit a pull request
 * You can check all the planned features [here](https://github.com/ShadowMST/MasterBot/projects?type=new) or make a request for one at our discord

+PS: I have made this bot on replit: https://replit.com/@ShadowMaster7?username=ShadowMaster7 And since Replit dosen't support FFMPEG anymore I have used the Following Workaround where all I did was go to the project, then go to packages and search for ffmpeg then install it.
+After that, go to Files, click the three dot button and show hidden files.
+You'll see replit.nix file, open it and you'll see a list named deps.
+Add pkgs.ffmpeg to that list and the bot will work!